Norte Grande: Geography

 The eastern parts of this region lie within the higher ranges of the Andes and include a large district.
 This arid, bleak area is apparently a continuation southward of the great Altiplano, and is known as the Puna de Atacama.
 Its average elevation is estimated at 11,000 to 12,000 ft.
 A line of volcanoes crosses it from north to south, and extensive lava beds cover a considerable part of its surface.
 The chief summits being those of Licancabur, Acamarachi, Láscar, Miñiques, Pular, Socompa, Llullaillaco.
 Large shallow saline lakes are also characteristic features of this region.
 The area receives considerable rainfall during the summer months in what is commonly known as the Bolivian Winter, forming shallow lakes of mostly saline waters that are home to a number of bird species, including the flamingo species Andean, Chilean and James.

-Contrary to the image of monochrome barrenness that most people associate with deserts, the landscape is spectacular, with its crisscrossing hills and mountains of all shapes and sizes, each with a unique color and hue depending on its mineral composition, its distance from the observer, and the time of day.
+Contrary to the perception of monochrome barrenness, the landscape is colorful, with its hills and mountains of all shapes and sizes, each with a unique color and hue depending on its mineral composition, its distance from the observer, and the time of day.

 Northward from the Atacama desert core area, some of the water from the altiplano trickles down the Andes in the form of narrow rivers, many of which form oases before being lost to evaporation or absorption into the desert sands, salt beds, and aquifers.
 However, some rivers do manage to reach into the Pacific, including the Loa River, whose U-shaped course across the desert makes it Chile's longest river.
 The water rights for one of the rivers, the Lauca River, remain a source of dispute between Bolivia and Chile.
 These narrow rivers have carved fertile valleys in which an exuberant vegetation creates a stark contrast to the bone-dry hills.
 In such areas, known locally as Quebradas, roads usually are built halfway up the arid elevations in order to maximize the intensive agricultural use of the irrigated land.
 They offer spectacular panoramic vistas, along with the harrowing experience of driving along the edges of cliffs.
 The Quebradas separate extensive plains called Pampas.
 The major of those is the Pampa del Tamarugal.

 In the Norte Grande, the kinds of fruits that grow well in the arid tropics thrive, and all kinds of vegetables can be grown year-round, noticeably in Azapa Valley.
 However, the region's main economic foundation is its great mineral wealth.
 For instance, Chuquicamata and Escondida.
 The former is the world's largest open-pit copper mine and the latter is the copper open-pit mine with the largest production in the world.
 Since the early 1970s, the fishing industry has also developed enormously in the main ports of the area, most notably Arica, Iquique and Antofagasta.